Award Winners

 Click here to return to the Gallery.

-Stephane Pinaud (France)
+Stéphane Pinaud (France)

-Exhibit : French matchbox labels (1830s – 1870s)
+Exhibits : French matchbox labels (1830s – 1870s), Portefeuilles

 Matchboxes caught my attention when I was 11 years old.
 I started the collection imitating a cousin.
 At first it was a game and an excuse to escape from the family farm to explore the shops and tobacco shop.
+Stéphane

 Casque d'or label, 50 x 35 mm